Margaret H'Doubler: Early life

 Margaret Newell H'Doubler was born April 26, 1889, in Beloit, Kansas, to Sarah Emerson Todd and Charles Wright H'Doubler.
 The family name of H'Doubler is a contraction of Hougen-Doubler.
 In 1903 the family moved to Madison, Wisconsin, because Margaret's older brother had been accepted to the University of Wisconsin to study math and biology.
 H'Doubler looked up to her brother because she also had an interest in biology.
 She graduated from Madison High School in 1906, where she participated in basketball and baseball.

 She attended the University of Wisconsin to major in biology and minor in philosophy.
 In 1910, she graduated and was given a job as an assistant instructor teaching basketball, baseball, and swimming.
 These courses were under the newly established Department of Physical Education for Women.

-In May 1916, H'Doubler left to attend Columbia University Teachers College for graduate work in philosophy and aesthetics.
+In May 1916, H'Doubler was encouraged by department head Blanche Trilling to take a one-year leave from UW-Madison to attend Columbia University Teachers College for graduate work in philosophy and aesthetics.
 After struggling to find a dance form she enjoyed, she met the music teacher, Alys Bentley.
 Bentley had her students move in relation to music while lying on the floor.
 Through this, H'Doubler came to discover a lasting fascination in how students could find their own movement with the help of the relative gravitational freedom of floorwork.